Batch Topology Processing with Python: Procedural Workflows for Utility Network Automation

 import arcpy

-"""Extract features, normalize precision, and quarantine invalid records."""
+"""Extract features, validate schema and geometry, and quarantine invalid records."""

 with arcpy.da.SearchCursor(feature_class, ["OID@", "SHAPE@"] + required_fields) as cursor: